Remo Knops

 I can highly recommend the Gallup StrengthsFinder 2.0 online assessment, because it has provided me with great insights for my personal- and professional development.

-The Strengthfinder 2.0 asseessment results confirmed my talents from the “talentenspel” which is developed by Willem Glaudemans.
+The Strengthfinder 2.0 assessment results confirmed my talents from the “talentenspel” which is developed by Willem Glaudemans.
 The is a game like experience that helps you identify your 12 talents and the way those collaborate or hinder each other.
 While the talentenspel is more aimed at self awareness and identifying your talents.

 The Gallup StrengthsFinder book comes with a more actionable approach to improve strength based on your talents.
-The StrengthFinder report provides context, methodology but most important ideas for action.
+The Strengthfinder report provides context, methodology but most important ideas for action.
 I’ve found a lot of value in this ideas for action for each strength as well as the business scenario’s.

 Some close friends read the StrengthFinder 2.0 and confirmed or argued the different aspects of my top 5 strengths.
 I tried to include strategies and some ideas for action in my personal development plan.
 Overall it really helped me to define the direction for my professional next step.